-It is the object of this invention to provide a shelf system 5 that will quickly and easily attach and detach from inventor's cart in the field without special tools.
+It is the object of this invention to provide a shelf system that will quickly and easily attach and detach from inventor's cart in the field without special tools.

-It is the object of this invention to provide a shelf system that will have structural integrity yet break down to a small inventor's cart.
+It is the object of this invention to provide a shelf system that will have structural integrity yet break down to a small size for storage and transport, and which will easily attach to inventor's cart.

-It is the object of this invention to provide a shelf system that may vary in length so as to accommodate different field environment needs as well as the expandable frame of inventor's cart.
+It is the object of this invention to provide a shelf system 10 that may vary in length so as to accommodate different field environment needs as well as the expandable frame of inventor's cart.